panther-labs/panther/docs/gitbook/destinations/setup/README.md

 When a policy fails on a resource or a rule triggers on an event, an alert is generated and sent to the configured destination.

 Alerts are routed based on severity.
-For example, if a Rule is configured with a `Critical`, it will dispatch alerts to the default destinations configured to handle `Critical` alerts.
-A single alert may also dispatch to multiple destinations simultaneously, such as creating a Jira ticket, sending an email, and paging the on-call.
+For example, if a Rule is configured with a `Critical` severity, it will dispatch alerts to the  destinations configured to handle `Critical` alerts.
+A single alert will dispatch to multiple destinations simultaneously, such as creating a Jira ticket, sending an email, and paging the on-call.

 Supported destinations: